Most of fintech is devoted to creating tools that make managing or investing your money as easy and mindless as possible.

 Our overarching strategy for CLIMB introduces the idea that money can do so much more than we give it credit for — but realizing its potential means knowing what it is capable of, and how to unlock that.

-Okay, but how do you visualize potential?
-Answer: by creating images that contained some sort of double meaning — or at least made people do a double-take.
-We used light, shadow, and negative space to hint at the existence of things not immediately visible.
+Okay, how do you visualize potential?
+Our answer: by creating images that contained some sort of double meaning — or at least made people do a double-take.
+We used light, shadow, and negative space to build intrigue and hint at the existence of things not immediately visible.